 Chilled as an apéritif.
 Mixed with tonic.
-Spruced up a cocktail.
-Or served solo (optionally with ice), XECO’s dry Sherries suit any mood, any day.
+In a spruced-up cocktail.
+Or served solo (optionally with ice), XECO’s dry sherries suit any mood, any day.

-The beauty of dry Sherry is that they’re fantastically easy-going wines.
-Due to the special Sherry production method, the wine is non-vintage and consistent year after year.
+The beauty of dry sherries is that they’re fantastically easy-going wines.
+Due to the special sherry production method, the wine is non-vintage and consistent year after year.
 Plus they can be kept in the fridge for up to a week, without the need of those cumbersome vacuum wine conservers.
 (Seven days to put away a bottle of XECO?
 More than enough time.)